 - where we have your consent to do so.

-In some cases, we may also have a legal obligation to collect personal information from you or may otherwise need the personal information to protect your vital interests or those of another person.
+In some cases, we may otherwise need the personal information to protect your vital interests or those of another person.

 Where we process your sensitive personal information, we do so:

 - as required by applicable law;

 - on the basis that the processing is necessary for reasons of substantial public interest;

 - on the basis of your explicit consent; or

 - to establish, exercise or defend legal claims.

 If we collect and use your personal information in reliance on our legitimate interests (or those of any third party), these interests will normally be: to provide our services to you, respond to your queries, improve our Website(s), undertake marketing, or for the purposes of detecting or preventing illegal activities.

 If you have questions about or need further information concerning the legal basis on which we collect and use your personal information, please contact us using the contact details provided below.

 We use appropriate technical and organisational measures to protect the personal information that we collect and process about you.
 The measures we use are designed to provide a level of security appropriate to the risk of processing your personal information.
 We take care to allow access to personal information only to those who require such access to perform their tasks and duties, and to third parties who provide services to us or otherwise have a legitimate purpose for accessing it.
 Whenever we permit a third party to access personal information, we will implement appropriate measures to ensure the information is used in a manner consistent with this Privacy Notice and that the security and confidentiality of the information is maintained.